ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 Once cloned, open solution file `WhatsInsideImage.sln` using Visual Studio but make sure to open Visual Studio as administrator.

-Then open a command prompt and move to the Web API project to run the below:
+Then open a command prompt and move to the Web API project folder to run the below:

 ```
 dotnet restore